TomCP20/Mandelbrot-Plotting/README.md

 ## Controls

-scroll to zoom.
+* Scroll to zoom.
-Click and drag to move.
+* Click and drag to move.
+* Press reset zoom to reset the camera.
+* max iteration to change the max number of iterations

 ## References